“The original luxury hotel in Dubrovnik's Old Town - a former nobleman's home meticulously restored”

 Family friendly accommodation:

-The Double Deluxe rooms can fit either an extra bed or a baby cot and the Double Executive rooms can fit both extra bed and cot
+A Family Room can be created by connecting a Double Deluxe room with a Single room, each with separate doors and bathrooms.
+The Double Deluxe rooms can fit either an extra bed or a baby cot and the Double Executive rooms can fit both an extra bed and cot.

 Babysitting available by arrangement